Chapter Five

 “I live up the street.”

-We talked for a while.
+They talked for a while.
 One was named Janice and one was named Ilsa.
 They claimed to be Latvians.
-After a while I said “Why don’t we go over to my buddy’s place?”
+After a while he said “Why don’t we go over to my buddy’s place?”

 When they stood, both were over six feet tall.
-We walked to Richard’s apartment where he greeted us with a laugh.
+They walked to Richard’s apartment where he greeted them with a smile.
 “So what gives lovely ladies?”

-We hung out and talked for a while and Richard began to take an obvious liking to Janice.
-“Hey Ilsa” I said “Did you say you live around here?”
+They hung out and talked for a while and Richard began to take an obvious liking to Janice.
+“Hey Ilsa” Harry said “Did you say you live around here?”

 Upon taking his seat in the car he pulled out a corkscrew, a four inch spiral that came to a sharp point with a wooden handle.

 “How’s it going?”
-I asked, looking at the corkscrew.
+Harry asked, looking at the corkscrew.
 The young man looked straight ahead and said nothing.
 He slapped the corkscrew on his thigh repeatedly.
 This did not look good.
-Somewhere between a thought and a whisper I heard myself say “I may not beat you but I’ll put a serious hurt on you”.
-There was no reply but I could detect growing agitation on the part of my passenger.
+Somewhere between a thought and a whisper Harry heard myself say “I may not beat you but I’ll put a serious hurt on you”.
+There was no reply just growing agitation on the part of his passenger.

-We drove on, through the Mission District.
-I figured the guy was looking for an isolated place where he could jam the corkscrew into my ear.
+They drove on, through the Mission District.
+Harry figured the guy was looking for an isolated place where he could jam the corkscrew into his ear.
 A group of pedestrians stood at an intersection waiting for a light to change.
-I slammed on the breaks, jumped out of the car and yelled “Get out!”
+He slammed on the breaks, jumped out of the car and yelled “Get out!”
 The guy paused a second, jumped from the car and took off up the street.

 Sometimes, when you’re hopelessly mired in the lowest, rankest mud, someone will come along and pull you up.
 I was about to meet that person.

-Richard’s landlord, Mr. Lo, asked Richard if he had any friends who could use some work and Richard introduced us.
+Richard introduced Harry to his landlord, Mr. Lo.
 Mr. Lo appeared to be in excellent shape.
 “I run a mile every morning” he said.
 “I follow that with a cold shower.”
-We drove around for an hour looking at property.
-Over the next week I painted a studio apartment and did a few plumbing and wiring fixes.
+They drove around for an hour looking at property.
+Over the next week Harry painted a studio apartment and did a few plumbing and wiring fixes.

-Which brought us to a big house on Second Avenue.
+Which ultimately led to a big house on Second Avenue.
 The windows on the front were black with smoke.
 The smell of a fire permeated the place.
-Inside we stood in the living room looking up through a hole in the ceiling, through a second hole in the ceiling upstairs, and through another hole through the roof above.
-From the first floor we could see a small piece of blue sky.
+Inside they stood in the living room looking up through a hole in the ceiling, through a second hole in the ceiling upstairs, and through another hole through the roof above.
+From the first floor they could see a small piece of blue sky.

 Mr Lo began “This house was purchased sight unseen by one of my clients, a Dr. Sin who lives in Hong Kong.”